 BOARD OF DIRECTORS

-Dr Charalampos Bratsas is the founder of Open Knowledge Foundation Greece and CEO.
-He is working as researcher and teaching academic staff at the Department of Mathematics, in Aristotle University of Thessaloniki (AUTH) and participates as researcher in Medical Physics Laboratory of AUTH.
-Main research areas are Open Data (creator of Greek Open Data Hub), Semantic Web, Social Semantic Web, Linked Data (Greek DBpedia Coordinator), Data Mining, Big Data and AI applications.
-He is also post-doctoral scientific associate at Complex System Analysis Laboratory of AUTH.
-He holds a bachelor degree in Maths (1999), master degree in Medical Informatics and PhD in Informatics in Medical Education (2008).
+Dr Charalampos Bratsas is the founder and president of the board of directors of Open Knowledge Foundation Greece.
+He is an Assistant Professor in the Department of Information and Electronic Engineering of International Hellenic University and participates as researcher in the Medical Physics and Digital Innovation Laboratory of AUTH.
+Main research areas are Intelligent Systems, Open Data, Semantic Web, Social Semantic Web, Linked Data (Greek DBpedia Coordinator), Data Mining, Big Data and AI applications.
+He is also a scientific associate at Complex System Analysis Laboratory of AUTH.
+He holds a bachelor degree in Maths (1999), master degree in Medical Informatics and PhD in Knowledge Graphs in Medical Informatics (2008).
 He has participated in many European Committee research programs.
-He has more than 60 articles in the fields of Semantic Web, Big Data, Artificial Intelligence and Data Analysis published in scientific Journals and conference proceedings.
+He has more than 100 articles in the fields of Semantic Web, Big Data, Artificial Intelligence and Data Analysis published in scientific Journals and conference proceedings.

 After graduating from the Physics Department of the University of Athens, Ioannis Antoniou investigated different fascinating aspects of Complexity together with Ilya Prigogine (Nobel Prize 1977) at the Solvay Institutes, Brussels.
 Since 2001, he is teaching Information Theory, Chaos, Mathematical Modeling and Internet Traffic at the Mathematics Department of the Aristotle University of Thessaloniki.